Critical Thinking Exercises for Teams

 For Problem-Solving

-When you're stuck on a specific issue, start with Five Whys to find the root cause, or try Reverse Brainstorming to break through creative blocks.
+Start with Five Whys to find root causes, or Reverse Brainstorming to break through creative blocks.

 For Decision-Making